 Barafundle Bay has received acclaim as one of the most idyllic beaches in the world.
 It’s worth pausing near the stone archway at the viewpoint ledge to appreciate the ‘picture postcard’ scenery.
 Barafundle Bay certainly ticks all the boxes for a perfect beach setting, being secluded, peaceful and scenic.

 Although as a result of recent worldwide publicity highlighting its beautiful setting, it has become a very popular ‘must see’ location for visitors to the area.

-To reach the beach go through the stone archway, then down the long flight of stone steps and onto the pristine sands.
-At the back of the beach are the sandy dunes of Stackpole Warren and on the western side of the beach are rocks covered by algae and seaweed, giving them an unusual “mop top” creature-like appearance.
+To reach the beach go through the stone archway and down the long flight of stone steps onto the pristine sands.
+At the back of the beach are the sandy dunes of Stackpole Warren and on the far side of the beach are rocks covered by algae and seaweed, giving them an unusual “mop top” appearance.